-which depend on both momentum and the Matsubara frequency $i\omega_n$.
-We then replace the Matsubara frequency by a continuous one, $i\omega_n \to i\omega$, in the calculation of the curvature function.
+which depend on both momentum and the Matsubara frequency $i\omega_n$ .
+We then replace the Matsubara frequency by a continuous one, $i\omega_n \rightarrow i\omega$ , in the calculation of the curvature function.
 The topological invariant is again given by Eq.
-(14), whose integrand can be expressed in
+(14), whose integrand can be expressed in terms of the d'-vector in Eq.
+(13) by